MicSier/HJKernel/README.md

 ## Usage

-A look into examples: (examples/Fourier.ipynb, examples/Mandelbrot.ipynb, examples/Newton.ipynb) should give the right idea about how the project is ment to be used.
+A look into examples: (examples/Fourier.ipynb, examples/Mandelbrot.ipynb, examples/Newton.ipynb) should give the right idea about how the project is meant to be used.

-In general single line code cells are send directly to ghci and multi-line are reloaded into main module if sucessfully compiled and ignored otherwise.
-Multi-line code cells are expected to house only top level definitions and one line cells expressions based on the definitions from multi-line cells.
+In general both single and multi-line code cells are send to ghci using paste mode (:{ \code here\ :}).
+Multi-line code cells are expected to house top level definitions and one line cells expressions based on the definitions from multi-line cells.
 This is a major limitation that was taken on for the sake of simplicity of the kernel implementation.

 ## Dependencies